vuejs/v2.vuejs.org/source/guide/application.md

 ## Communication with Server

 All Vue.js ViewModels and their raw `$data` can be serialized with `JSON.stringify()` with no additional effort.
 You can use any Ajax component you like, for example [superagent](https://github.com/visionmedia/superagent).
 It also plays nicely with no-backend services such as Firebase.
 In addition there is plan to provide a vue-resource component that resembles Angular's `$resource`, to make interfacing with a REST API easier.

+## Unit Testing

+By using Component, Vue.js entities (ViewModel constructors, directives, filters) within a large project can be split into separate CommonJS modules.
+When a Component-based project is built without the `standalone` flag, it will expose its `require()` method, granting access to all these internal modules.
+This makes it quite easy to write browser unit tests - just include the test build and require the module you want to test.

+<p class="tip">Since Vue.js bindings update asynchronously, you should use `Vue.nextTick()` when asserting DOM updates after changing the data.</p>